gKrokod/webServer/README.md

       from the one user for each user in the database.
 Store a user in the database when first receiving a message from him.

-  9. /images  (src/Handlers/WebLogic.hs, get image)
+  9**. /images  (src/Handlers/WebLogic.hs, get image)**

-Получить изображение с конкретным идентификатором в базе данных.
+Get an image with a specific Id in the database.

     Field		Type		Description
     id		Integer		Unique image identifier

-Пример запроса (см. папку `sh/images/get`):
+Example request (`sh/images/get` folder):

 	curl "127.0.0.1:4221/images?id=1" --output -

-В заголовке ответа будет Content-Type, e.g. `Content-Type: image/jpeg`. В теле ответа будет изображение.
+The response header will be Content-Type, e.g.. `Content-Type: image/jpeg`.
+The body of the response will be the image.

 </details>